Vera Molnar - exposition Signature VM

 A few weeks after the end of her solo show at the Centre Pompidou Paris, the “Signature VM” exhibition looks back at Vera Molnar's relationship with writing and the letters of the alphabet: her studies, her signature VM and also some of her latest works.

-Signature VM, a solo exhibition by Vera Molnar to be discovered in the renovated gallery in Rennes from January 24 to March 8, 2025.
+Signature VM, a solo exhibition by Vera Molnar to be shown in the renovated gallery in Rennes from January 24 to April 12, 2025

 click on the image above to access the virtual tour without any installation on your device